henrique-trevisan/Youtube-video-downloader/readme.md

 3. Choose the desired resolution.
 4. The video will be downloaded to the current directory.

+If the application reports a network error (e.g. "HTTP Error 400"), ensure that your environment allows outbound HTTPS connections to YouTube.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.